AwesomeBa/markvillerobotics/_posts/2018-01-01-robotc-references.md

 We covered programming in RobotC during an in-club lessons, which will soon be availible in the lessons section.
 However, a simple tutorial is availible [here](http://www.robotc.net/tutor/Cortex/cortexunits.php?platform=Cortex).

 Once you know how to code in RobotC, it is useful to have a reference of the methods that you will need to use.
 RobotC-specific methods are called Natural Language.
-A quick guide is availible [here](http://cdn.robotc.net/pdfs/natural-language/NL_Cortex_Quick.pdf], and a more comprehensive guide is availible [here](http://cdn.robotc.net/pdfs/natural-language/Natural_Language_Cortex.pdf)
+A quick guide is availible [here](http://cdn.robotc.net/pdfs/natural-language/NL_Cortex_Quick.pdf), and a more comprehensive (and lengthy) guide is availible [here](http://cdn.robotc.net/pdfs/natural-language/Natural_Language_Cortex.pdf).